You feel like something is missing in your life, but the next step alludes you.

-You don’t have to try so hard to figure everything out.
+You don’t have to try so hard.
 Do what you can with what you have.
 That’s enough, because it’s the only thing you can do.

-When I create a course, I want it to be the best course in the world.
-I want it to be perfect.
+When I create a course or write a book, I want it to be perfect.

-Luckily, I’m also aware of the fact that I can only do my best, so I aim for good enough.
+Luckily, I’m also aware of the fact that I can only do my best.
+I aim for good enough.

 By doing this, I let myself relax, and enjoy what I do.
 I don’t force myself to do what I can’t do.

 Letting go gives me access to a tremendous amount of energy.
-Instead of wasting energy on worrying and doubting, I focus on how I can help my clients, customers, and readers.
+Instead of wasting energy on worrying and doubting, I focus on how I can help.

 Don’t get me wrong, I still worry.
 I’m still human, after all.
 The difference is that I worry less.